| Read Time: 9 minutes

 Hypothetical #2 – You File a Lawsuit

-Under Section 2678 of the FTCA, if your claim is resolved by settlement or judgment after the filing of a lawsuit, the attorney’s fee is capped at 25% of the total recovery.
+If your claim is resolved by settlement or judgment after the filing of a lawsuit, the lawyer’s fee is capped at 25% of the total recovery.

 In this situation, if your case was resolved after filing a lawsuit for $100,000.00, the attorney’s fee would be $25,000.00.

-The Camp Lejeune Justice Act Incorporates the Claims Process of the FTCA
+The Camp Lejeune Justice Act of 2022 Incorporates the Claims Process of the FTCA

 The Camp Lejeune Justice Act in Section 2 paragraph (g) specifically incorporates the FTCA’s legal process set forth in 28 U.S. Code § 2675: